Kampala Bed & Breakfast Lodging

 After lunch/check in, whichever comes last, it’s the afternoon Bigodi Swamp guided walk.
 You are taken into the world of a jungle swamp, a rather unique experience.
 The wetland is a birder’s paradise with about 138 species and is best known for being home to the Great Blue Turaco.
 This is a 2½ - 3 hour walk and is a must for bird lovers.
 Bigodi Sanctuary is located outside the park in Magombe Swamp it also hosts eight species of primates including the black-and-white colobus, grey-cheeked mangabey, red-tailed, l’Hoest’s and blue monkeys, and olive baboons.
 Bushbucks and mongooses and many more can also be found here.
 Return to the lodge for dinner relaxation and overnight.

 Day 2: Chimpanzee Tracking at Kibale Forest Park and Transfer to Queen Elizabeth Park

 Have an early morning breakfast and drive to the Kanyanchu park headquarters for the chimpanzee pre-track briefing by the forest guide.
 Kanyanchu in the central part of Kibale, is the main trailhead for the park's famous forest walks, the most popular of which is the regular Primate Walk.

-Chimpanzee tracking (trekking) can take up to 3 hours.
+Chimpanzee trekking can take up to 3 hours.
 Chimpanzees are our closet cousins though they are one of the most threatened primate species.
 Unlike other Uganda chimpanzee locations, we are over 98% certain that you will see the find them here.
 We find the chimps by listening to their pant-hooting calls, then hustle to the area from which they are calling.
 Also, expect to see other primates such as Black and White Colobus Monkeys, Black faced Red Colobus, Red Tailed Monkeys, Olive Baboons and an incredible array of bird life, including the Great Blue Turaco.
 You are with the chimpanzees for one hour and get to observe them up close allowing you to take some close-up pictures.
 The chimpanzees are habituated, a process that takes up to two years and gets the chimpanzees used to human presence so that they continue with their regular activities while you are present.